 Taking the Next Step

 I believe that choosing to learn to play guitar is a decision you’ll never regret.
 You’ll gain a skill you’ll have for the rest of your life, one nobody can ever take away.
 This is true of any musical instrument.
 If you have the desire to bring music into your life, don’t wait another minute.

-Finding the right guitar is the first step.
+Finding the right acoustic guitar to buy is the first step.
 From there, you’ll have to learn to play.
 You’ll need to decide if you need a teacher, or if you should go it alone.
 You’ll encounter new music and exciting ideas, and find your way as an artist.
 There will be ups and downs, and there will be times when you feel like quitting.